UberGuidoZ/Flipper/Infrared/ir_remote/Readme.md

 This is an application (FAP) similar to the [UniversalRF Remix](https://github.com/ESurge/flipperzero-firmware-unirfremix) but for infrared (IR) files.
 The author states "I do this plugin for convenience, because the main IR app need to navigate for different button abit troublesome (buttons like up,down,left,right,back).
 I found it useful for TV and TV box."
 We agree!

-IR Remote supports both short press and long press (hold) input for different IR buttons.
+IR Remote supports both short press and long press (hold) input for different IR buttons.<br>
 Compiled FAP has been tested on [Unleashed](https://github.com/DarkFlippers/unleashed-firmware) and [RogueMaster](https://github.com/RogueMaster/flipperzero-firmware-wPlugins) firmwares.

 ## How to use